numfocus/gsod/2019/Blosc_ideas_list.md

 ## About Blosc

-__Description:__ A very high performance meta-compressor library especially designed for compressing binary data.
+__Description:__ A set of very high performance libraries especially designed for compressing and storing binary data.

 __Website:__ http://blosc.org/